R-802/Sorting-Algorithm-Visualizer/README.md

 ## Todo/Improvements
 - [ ] Fix audio glitches on large numbers of elements
 - [ ] Fix sound on end of sort animation
 - [ ] Fix pause and resume functionality
+- [ ] Currently pause doesn't pause the program instantly, lots of glitches there
 - [ ] Fix the glitch on divider adjustment
 - [ ] Fix animation speed
-- [ ] Currently pause doesn't pause the program instantly, lota glitches there
 - [ ] Expand the range of supported sorting algorithms
 - [ ] Find a different mechanism to select sorting algorithms.
 Fine for now, but we'll eventually run out of button room.